agiledev-students-fall2022/final-project-team-rotten-classes/UX-DESIGN.md

 - Favorites / Bookmarked Classes : to come back and view the shortlisted classes later
 - Help / Contact Us

+Every course page has a rating, review and detail sections separately with a feature to get the contact details of upperclassmen who have taken the particular class previously.

 This repository contains instructions and files for two assignments that together comprise the user experience design phase of a web app.

 Replace the contents of this file with the completed assignments, as described in: